lpham-creator/Factor-in-Lego-Pricing/README.md

 - infer
 - tidyverse
 - openintro
-Running the main file on your own computer might not be convenient and potentially too time consuming due to the large raw files used in this study.
-In order to have the smoothest experience, we highly recommend accessing our google collab jupyter notebook through the following linked folder:

 ## Cleaning and Preprocessing
 - Fetched and loaded data from [Peterson and Ziegler (2021](https://www.tandfonline.com/doi/full/10.1080/26939169.2021.1946450) website.
 - Cleaned data by
-+ removing columns that didn't affect airport efficiency based on our findings
-+ removing all missing values (565 observations)
+removing columns that didn't affect airport efficiency based on our findings removing all missing values (565 observations)
 - Preprocessed data by
-+ grouping 40 Lego themes into 10 larger theme buckets to fit in to linear model
-+ percentiles, rates, and positions (reported in Table 1)
+grouping 40 Lego themes into 10 larger theme buckets to fit in to linear model percentiles, rates, and positions (reported in Table 1)
 ## Our Hypothesis
 - $H_0: \beta_1 = 0$: the mean number of pieces in Lego sets affects the lego sets' mean recommended price
 - $H_A: \beta_1 \neq 0$: there is no association between mean number of pieces and mean price of lego sets